 - A word in angle brackets, like <anything> is a defined term.
 Its definition will appear after the syntax description of the command. - [x] indicates that "x" is an optional item.
 It may or may not be included in the command. - [x|y|z] indicates that on of x, y or z should be included in the command. - [x [x [...]]] indicates that x may be repeated zero or more times in the command. - CApital indicates that ca,cap,capi,... are accepted short forms for the command "capital". - (GUI only) indicates that this command is only available in a GUI debugger. - (character-based) indicates that this command is only available in a character mode debugger. - <expr> indicates an expression.
 These may include any of the variables, etc in the program being debugged, and are evaluated in the current program context.
-See "Open Watcom Debugger Expression Handling" on page 145. - <integer> is an integer constant - <intexpr> is an an expression which evaluates to an integral value.
-See "Open Watcom Debugger Expression Handling" on page 145.
+See "Open Watcom Debugger Expression Handling" on page 119. - <integer> is an integer constant - <intexpr> is an an expression which evaluates to an integral value.
+See "Open Watcom Debugger Expression Handling" on page 119. - <command> is any debugger command or group of debugger commands.